kuzzleio/kuzzle-release-tool/README.md

 This script follows the following steps to make a release:

+- Check if you cloned the kuzzle-test-environment submodule
 - Ask you for a review of the branch to release and compat.json
 - Ask you for a review of the .travis.yml
 - Create a new branch on the kuzzle-test-environment (x.y.z-proposal)
 - Rewrite the .travis.yml according to the version configuration in compat.json
-- Push the branch
+- Push the test branch
-- Forward travis output while it runs all the tests
+- Create proposal branch on the project to release
-- Delete the test branch once finished
+- Write the CHANGELOG

-Once the tests passed:
+- Update version on package.json
-- Push the proposal branch on github
+- Commit and push the branch
-- Create a pull request for the release and add the "release" label
+- Create release request (PR)
+- Add "release" label on the release request
+- Add custom status of the kuzzle-test-environment travis job on the release request
+- Stream travis log of kuzzle-test-environment
+- Update custom status of the kuzzle-test-environment travis job on the release request

 You must fill the compat.json to specify which version of kuzzle and proxy you want to test